-- Students If a student is found to have committed a Sexual Assault, the appropriate presumptive discipline is expulsion. - Staff If a staff member is found to have committed a Sexual Assault, then the appropriate presumptive action is to terminate the staff members' employment in accordance with the applicable handbook of the Institution. - Faculty If the Respondent is a faculty member and his or her conduct warrants discipline that is less severe than discharge or suspension, the hearing officer will recommend sanctions to the Provost of the Institution.
-In cases where the faculty member is found to have committed a Sexual Assault, the presumptive action is discharge or termination of employment, in accordance with the terms of the applicable handbook of the Institution providing for Dismissal for Cause.
+- Students If a student is found to have committed a Sexual Assault, the appropriate presumptive discipline is expulsion. - Staff If a staff member is found to have committed a Sexual Assault, then the appropriate presumptive action is to terminate the staff members' employment in accordance with the applicable policies of AGST. - Faculty If the Respondent is a faculty member and his or her conduct warrants discipline that is less severe than discharge or suspension, the hearing officer will recommend sanctions to the Faculty Chair and President of AGST.
+In cases where the faculty member is found to have committed a Sexual Assault, the presumptive action is discharge or termination of employment, in accordance with the terms of the applicable handbook of AGST providing for Dismissal for Cause.